 What is Constrained Optimization?

 Constrained optimization is a field of study in applied mathematics.
 You can use the tools it provides wherever you need to allocate scarce resources efficiently in complex, dynamic and uncertain situations.
 Think of it as the mathematical solution to the question: how do you do more with less?

 For instance, have you ever wondered how you would make the best product recommendation to an individual customer?
 You might have 10,000 products and 10,000 customers.
 On top of that, each customer has their own preferences and you have limited inventory for each product.
 This is the type of problem where constrained optimization shines.

 In these types of problems, there are three components:

 - Variables: which product gets recommended to which customer?

 - Constraints: each customer has their own preferences and each product has limited inventory.

 - An objective: how to maximize total customer satisfaction.

 Depending on the variables, constraints and objectives, there are different methods, with commercial and open-source solutions available for each.
-They’re are often categorized under linear programming (LP), quadratic programming (QP), mixed integer programming (MIP), constraint programming (CP) and others.
+They’re often categorized under linear programming (LP), quadratic programming (QP), mixed integer programming (MIP), constraint programming (CP) and others.